Decision on Article 10 of the Takeover Directive

 The shares into which the company’s equity is divided are not subject to any special control rights.

 Employee share plan or employee option plan

 The company does not have any employee share or employee option plans.
-Since this year a long term incentive plan based on performance shares has been introduced for the members of the Executive Board, which replaces the previous long term incentive plan which was based on phantom shares.
-The new long term incentive plan is cascaded down to a maximum number of 15 senior executive positions below the Executive Board.
+Since 2015 a long term incentive plan based on performance shares has been introduced for the members of the Executive Board, which replaces the previous long-term incentive plan which was based on phantom shares.
+The new long-term incentive plan is cascaded down to a maximum number of 15 senior executive positions below the Executive Board.

 Each share in the company provides entitlement to the casting of one vote at shareholders’ meetings.
 There are no restrictions on the exercising of voting rights.
 The company’s Articles of Association contain the usual provisions in relation to intimation for the purpose of being acknowledged as a proxy at shareholders’ meetings.
 Where the company’s Articles of Association mention holders of depositary receipts or depositary receipt holders, whether named or bearer, this is understood to mean holders of depositary receipts issued with the company’s cooperation and also individuals who, under the terms of Articles 88 or 89, Book 2 of the Dutch Civil Code, have the rights accorded to holders of depositary receipts for shares issued with the company’s cooperation.